tikaro/sandex/README.md

 _"Will the weather be perfect anytime in the next couple of days?"_

-The Sandex is the index of how the weather in ~West Chester, PA~ Belfast, Maine (temporarily) compares to the theoretically-perfect weather in San Diego, California in the next couple of days.
+The Sandex is the index of how the weather in West Chester, PA compares to the theoretically-perfect weather in San Diego, California in the next couple of days.

 ## Background